The art of combining tea & food

 Darjeeling, which is a pure, elegant black tea, goes well with sweets such as cakes and dark chocolate.

-Tip: Try to pair Assam Maud with a spicy curry to bring out the heat of the spices!
+Tip: Test Assam Maud to a spicy curry to bring out the heat of the spices!

 Oolong with poultry or seafood